Saravana78/railsfriends/README.md

 Hello my name is Saravana

-This is my Ruby nn Rails Friends List App!
+This is my Ruby on Rails Friends List App!